CONTRA COSTA COUNTY PURCHASE AGREEMENT ADDENDUM

 A Service of the Contra Costa Association of REALTORS®.
 This form is intended for use with the California Association of REALTORS® forms RPA “Residential Purchase Agreement” and/or RIPA “Residential Income Purchase Agreement”.

-This Addendum is intended for use in the City of Oakley.
+This Addendum is intended for use in the City of San Pablo.
 Please also review the separate Contra Costa County or city specific Ordinances and Regulations for property in the area you are either selling or buying.
 Disclosure documents and forms may contain references, including web site addresses and internet links (hyper-links), to additional important material that is not printed on the document itself.
 Buyers and Sellers should investigate those links if they are not entirely satisfied with the document as it is presented to them.

-The information in this Addendum has been compiled by Contra Costa Association of REALTORS® as a service to its members and is effective as of June 2019.
+The information in this Addendum has been compiled by the Contra Costa Association of REALTORS® as a service to its members and is effective as of June 2019.
 This Addendum is not intended to be nor should it be considered to be an accurate reflection of all of the legal requirements that may be imposed by the governmental and quasi-governmental entities referenced in this Addendum either as of the date the document was created or at any time thereafter.
 Real Estate Brokers and their Sales Associates do not have the requisite training or skills to determine the legal sufficiency of this Addendum or the legal requirements that may be imposed upon the Property.
 If Seller or Buyer has any questions or concerns regarding their legal rights and obligations then they should consult with their own qualified California real estate attorney.

-FOR PURPOSE OF THIS ADDENDUM, “COST OF COMPLIANCE” SHALL INCLUDE, BUT IS NOT LIMITED TO, ANY AND ALL REQUIRED INSPECTIONS, REPORTS, REVIEWS, FEES, PERMITS AND REPAIRS.
+FOR THE PURPOSE OF THIS ADDENDUM, “COST OF COMPLIANCE” SHALL INCLUDE, BUT IS NOT LIMITED TO, ANY AND ALL REQUIRED INSPECTIONS, REPORTS, REVIEWS, FEES, PERMITS AND REPAIRS.

-SEWER LATERAL COMPLIANCE
+SANITARY SEWER LATERAL COMPLIANCE:

 WATER CONSERVING PLUMBING FIXTURES: